-- Thomascook.com has cheap chartered flights from London directly to Agadir.
+- TUI flight has inexpensive flights from London Gatwick, Birmingham and Manchester directly to Agadir.

-- Easyjet.com provides routes from London, Berlin, Lyon, Genf, and Paris to Marrakech
+- Easyjet.com provides routes from London, Berlin, Lyon, and Paris to Agadir and Marrakech

 From The Netherlands (Holland) and Belgium

-- iberia.com provides low-fare flights from Madrid and Barcelona to Agadir and Marrakech
+- iberia.com provides low-fare flights from Madrid and Barcelona to Marrakech

 - Vueling.com flies from Barcelona to Marrakech for less than 100 euros.

-You can book your airport pick-up in advance by e-mailing or calling us.
-Please notify us at least 3 days in advance.
-The price of an airport pick-up is the same price as a public taxi service would charge, the only difference is that our driver drives non-stop (public taxis stop to pick up and drop off along the way) and has a comfortable and safe car.
-If you book an airport pick-up, the driver will be waiting at the arrival hall, holding a sign with your name on it.
-You can pay for your pick-up/drop-off before you leave.
-For a drop-off you can notify the guides a day in advance.
+You can book your airport pick-up in advance on our dedicated website for airport transfers in Morocco.
+The price of an airport pick-up is the same price as what taxis charge local Moroccans, the difference is that our drivers are professional, always on time, they drive non-stop (some taxis stop to pick up and drop off along the way) and you don’t have to pay them cash, payment is always done online in advance.
+The driver will be waiting at the arrival hall, holding a board/paper with your name on it.
+For a drop-off you can also book it on transfersmorocco.com.
 The rates are the same as for pick-ups.
-Click here for prices.